dataloop-ai-apps/yolov8-segmentation/README.md

 ### Predicting in the Platform

-The best way to perform predictions in the platform is to add a Predict Node to a pipeline:
+The best way to perform predictions in the platform is to add a "Predict Node" to a pipeline:

 <img width="873" alt="image" src="https://github.com/dataloop-ai-apps/yolov8-segmentation/assets/124260926/d52ac35b-4982-472d-8a82-1f5f01b1da89">